GoogleCloudPlatform/workflows-demos/workflow-executes-other-workflows/README.md

 ## Create and deploy a parent workflow

-First, let's create a parent workflow in [workflow-parent.yaml](./workflow-parent.yaml).
+Let's create a parent workflow in [workflow-parent.yaml](./workflow-parent.yaml).

 The parent workflow first creates a map to store the results of successful and